puppetlabs/puppet-rfc/arm-8.hiera_2/examples.md

 Akunna Adds a "dev" Environment
 -----------------------------
-Akunna learns that this is done in a new file called `environments.pp` and she writes the following (specifying all options):
+Akunna learns that this is done in a new file called `environments.pp` and she writes the following (specifying all options as she wants to see them and think about their use).
+She marks the one that are restating the defaults:

     site {
+      # Environment defaults
-      environment { 'dev':
+      Environment {
-        manifest    => "$confdir/dev/site.pp",
-        bindingsdir => "$confidr/dev/bindings,
-        manifestdir => "$confdir/dev/manifests",
+        envdir      => '$confdir/master'
-        modulepath  => "$confdir/dev/modules",
+        modulepath  => 'modules/'     # default
+        manifestdir => 'manifests/',  # default
+        manifest    => 'site.pp',     # default
-        templatedir => "$confdir/dev/templates"
+        templatedir => 'templates/',  # default
+        bindingsdir => 'bindings'     # default
       }

     }

+    $environment = 'production'

 Akunna understands from the documentation that an entry for "production" is added by default so she leaves that out.

 Akunna runs this with the existing classic `site.pp` and sees that it works.

-> Improvement: Use a basedir, if set the other paths are relative.
-Then there is no need to specify the others
-> if they are default.

 Akunna Wants Authoritative Setting of Environment